Maesimt/articles/readme.md

-# Handle domain errors safely
+# Handle domain errors safely in Typescript

 In our code, we write functions that can fail.
 They can fail because the domain forbids it or simply because an unknown error happened, like when an http request doesn't receive a response.